Skip to main content

 export class AppModule {}

-In this case, SomeService will be added to all application modules at the route level.
+In this case, SomeService will be added to all application modules at the module level.
 As you can see, you can also export entire modules.
 In this case, all providers exported from OtherModule will also be added to each application module.

 Import module